Vikings inch closer to bye with shutout of Packers

 The Minnesota Vikings (12-3) shut down the Green Bay Packers 16-0 in a one-sided rivalry meeting on Saturday at frigid Lambeau Field.
 Here's what we learned:

 Offensively speaking, this wasn't a thrilling night for either side.
-It was cold, passes were dropped, others were errant and the field itself was rather slippery.
+It was cold, passes were dropped, others were errant, and the field itself was rather slippery.
 Keenum wasn't as sharp as usual, but it didn't matter much, thanks to Minnesota's dominance of Green Bay's punchless offense.
 The lone lowlight for Minnesota tonight: Guard Nick Easton left with a fractured ankle that coach Mike Zimmer said will require surgery.
-Fortunately, this Vikings team has shown it can weather injuries along the offensive line.
+Fortunately, these Vikings have shown they can weather injuries along the offensive line.
 They'll have to do it again.

 2. Brett Hundley is the 2017 version of good job, good effort.
 The quarterback made more of an impact with his winding, weaving scrambles through Minnesota's defense than he did with his arm, though it wasn't all his fault.
 On at least three occasions, Hundley put passes on his receivers, who dropped them or whiffed on catch attempts (Lance Kendricks was a repeat offender) in the digit-numbing conditions at Lambeau.
 After watching Indianapolis' Jacoby Brissett fire errant passes left and right in the earlier game, Hundley was a little bit sharper, but didn't produce better results.